 Looking for a luxury 5-star hotel in Krabi?
-Rayavadee is exactly what you’re looking for as it has all the amenities you could dream of: a full-service spa, four restaurants, beachfront villas, and an incredible breakfast each morning.
+Rayavadee is exactly what you’re looking for as it has all the amenities you could dream of: a full-service spa, four restaurants, beachfront accommodation, and an incredible breakfast each morning.

 Expect to pay about $350 for a deluxe pavillion.
-Or you can splurge and go for their pool pavilions for about $700 per night.
+Or you can splurge and go for their private pool pavilions for about $700 per night.